gilbertchen/duplicacy/GUIDE.md

 If the -stats option is specified, statistical information such as transfer speed, number of chunks will be displayed throughout the restore procedure.

+The -limit-rate option sets a cape on the maximum upload rate.

 When the repository can have multiple storages (added by the *add* command), you can select the storage to restore from by specifying the storage name.